Discontinuous Galerkin methods for the Laplace-Beltrami operator on point cloud: DG methods in curved domain and their error analysis

-\begin{remark} Note that the conclusion of Theorem \ref{thm:eigen_result} and its proof can also be applied to the continuous Galerkin method on surfaces.
-We notice here that the geometric approximation error and the function discretization error are not of the same order in the higher-order element cases for the eigenvalue approximation, i.e., the convergence rates of order $\mathcal{O}(h^{\min\set{2l,2k}})$, which was observed in some numerical cases in \cite{BonDemOwe18}.
-The proven error estimates turn out to be theoretically sharp given the geometric approximation error and the function approximation error there.
-To see this, we consider an example on unit sphere $\Gamma$.
-Let the approximation manifold be another sphere $\hat{\Gamma}_h^k$ with radius $1+h^{k+1}$, which satisfies the geometric approximation error $\norm{\pi -\pi_h^{k}}\leq h^{k+1}$.
-Now we consider the Laplace-Beltrami operator on $\Gamma_h^k$ and its eigenvalues.
-Using the analytical formula of sphere harmonics, we know that the eigenvalues associated to $\hat{\Gamma}_h^k$ are of the following form $\lambda_h^k\in \left(\frac{n(n+1)}{(1+h^{k+1})}\right)_{n=1}^\infty$, while for $\Gamma$ are $\lambda\in (n(n+1))_{n=1}^\infty$.
-The error of eigenvalue approximation is $\abs{\lambda-\lambda_h^k}=\frac{n(n+1)h^{k+1} }{(1+h^{k+1})}$.
-This shows even in this ideal case, the eigenvalues' approximation errors of order $h^{2k}$ can not be achieved, when the geometric approximation error is of order $\mathcal{O}(h^{k+1})$ for $k>1$.
-This serves as an example to justify our results. \end{remark}
+\begin{remark} Note that the conclusion of Theorem \ref{thm:eigen_result} and its proof can also be applied to continuous Galerkin methods on surfaces.
+We notice here that the geometric approximation error and the function discretization error are not of the same order in the higher-order element cases for the eigenvalue approximation, i.e., the convergence rates of order $\mathcal{O}(h^{\min\set{2l,2k}})$, which was observed in some numerical examples in \cite{BonDemOwe18}.
+The proven error bounds turn out to be theoretically sharp given the geometric approximation error and the function approximation error there.
+Here we provide an example which shows that the error contribution from geometric discrepancy cannot be improved in general cases.
+We pick simply the exact surface to be a unit sphere $\Gamma$.
+Let the approximating manifold be another sphere $\hat{\Gamma}_h^k$ with radius $1+h^{k+1}$, which satisfies the geometric approximation error $\norm{\pi -\pi_h^{k}}\leq h^{k+1}$.
+Now we consider the Laplace-Beltrami operator on $\hat{\Gamma}_h^k$ and its eigenvalues.
+Using the analytical formula of spherical harmonics, we know that the eigenvalues associated to $\hat{\Gamma}_h^k$ are of the following form $\lambda_h^k\in \left(\frac{n(n+1)}{(1+h^{k+1})}\right)_{n=1}^\infty$, while for $\Gamma$ are $\lambda\in (n(n+1))_{n=1}^\infty$.
+The error of eigenvalues is $\abs{\lambda-\lambda_h^k}=\frac{n(n+1)h^{k+1} }{(1+h^{k+1})}$.
+This shows even in this ideal case, the eigenvalues' approximation errors of order $h^{2k}$ cannot be achieved, when the geometric approximation error is of order $\mathcal{O}(h^{k+1})$ for $k>1$.
+Note that in this counter example, the approximating surface is not reconstructed from an algorithm, however it satisfies the geometric error conditions.
+Thus it is valid for testing the optimality of the approximation error in the eigenvalue problem given the geometric approximation assumptions. \end{remark}